JonnoFTW/pyramid_mongodb2/README.md

 **Note**: database names with hyphens in them will be converted to underscores, that is database `baz-quux` will be accessible by `request.db_baz_quux`.

+When doing `foo-test = foo`, the mongodb database with name `foo-test` will be assigned to `request.db_foo`.
+This helps when testing so that you can use a separate database for development, testing and production without changing your application code, or if you just want to alias a database name.

 In your code where you can access `request`, you now have the following variables: